Sophia Mendonça: Film criticism

 Mendonça debuted as a content creator in 2009, publishing film reviews on the website Cineplayers!.
 According to Nísio Teixeira, a professor at the Federal University of Minas Gerais (UFMG), the reviews were characterized by language and resources such as direct irony and wordplay.
 The researcher recently noted that Sophia Mendonça's texts invited new perspectives in a history of film criticism in Belo Horizonte marked by male figures.

 In 2025, she and Selma Sueli Silva launched a newsletter on Substack, titled Filmes Para Sempre, a guide to films and series, marking her return to the territory of cultural criticism.
 Her chick-lit novel The Influencer and the Critic is loosely inspired by her journey to becoming a literary critic.
+In 2026, she started co-hosting the podcast Boas de Conversa, which focuses on film reviews.

+In 2026, Sophia Mendonça served on the jury of the literary contest that resulted in the book Bartolomeu Campos de Queirós na Escrita Jovem, promoted by Literíssima Editora with the support of the Belo Horizonte City Hall.
+The competition's main objective was to encourage the creative output of young writers aged 14 to 21 from the capital of Minas Gerais, drawing inspiration from the legacy and work of author Bartolomeu Campos de Queirós.
+Alongside other literature experts, Mendonça was part of the curatorial team responsible for evaluating and selecting the 50 standout short stories included in the published collection.